Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Today i started to read the ospfv6 parts of the books.
 I didn't do a lot of readings today , mainly because i was tired yesterday night i went to a party so , i am waiting for tomorrow to try to compensate.
 I am on page 1805/3305 on the first Volume.

+## 12/30/2024

+Today i continue the reading of the books.
+Im in the ipv6 parts on page 1905 for now.
+I plan to do some labs in the courseware part of Boson.
+(I dont know if i will have time to do all the courseware labs because the importants labs ar the boson labs but i will try to do them both).
+I want to finish the Coureware parts of Boson before finishing the books.
+So in the end i will concentrate on Boson labs and Labs that i think of as i do them for now , before doing the practice exams of Boson.

+I did one lab of the CCNA courseware.
+I am now in lab 2.1 ..